The largest Hindu temple in Indonesia

 How to get there

-The most comfortable option, however, is by getting a car with a driver to take you everywhere previous negotiation of the fare.
-We had a great driver and would be more than happy to get you there too, if you need further information or his contact then send me over a message or leave me a comment in this post and I will put you through in contact with this person.
-Thanks to him we were able to visit absolutely everything I had planned (see in the list below) and even more, stopping along the way where we asked him to get nice pictures of the landscapes around and even the nice sunset we got to see by the volcanoes.
+The most comfortable option, however, is by getting a car with a driver to take you everywhere, previous negotiation of the fare.
+That’s what we did, and thanks to this we were able to visit absolutely everything I had planned (see in the list below) and even more, stopping along the way where we asked him to get nice pictures of the landscapes around and even the great sunset we got overlooking the volcanoes in the distance.

 Entrance costs and opening hours